microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

 1. The initial password needs to be provided in the **Getting Started** screen to unlock Jenkins.
 For security reasons, Jenkins will generate a password and save it in a file on the server.

+    {% include important.html content= "At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
+If you do not see the screen below, skip the rest of the section and see [Logging into Jenkins with the default credentials](#logging-into-jenkins-with-the-default-credentials) " %}

    ![Jenkins Initial Password](images/jenkinsinitialemptypwd.png)

-   {% include important.html content= "At the time of writing this lab, an open issue in Jenkins was noted where the setup wizard would not resume after restart, skipping some of the steps listed below.
-If you do not see the screen above, steps 5 to 7 will not work.
-The workaround is to use the default user name `admin` with the initial admin password to login as explained in the next step." %}

 1. Return to the **Putty** terminal and type the following command to open the password file and copy the password.
 Press the **Esc** button and then type **:q!** at the prompt to exit the vi editor without saving the file.

     `sudo vi /var/lib/jenkins/secrets/initialAdminPassword`